Idle0x/Drosera-Unique-Trap/README.md

 ## 📖 Full Technical Guide

-**Note**: If you prefer to deploy your trap manually, run into errors during your AI session, need to check troubleshooting steps, or if the AI goes off-topic, expand this guide by clicking the collapsed section below.
+**Note**: If you prefer a more manual method, or you run into errors during your AI session, or you need to check troubleshooting steps, expand this guide by clicking the collapsed section below.

 Although the AI walkthrough above provides the best experience.

 <details>
 <summary><strong>Click to expand complete technical guide</strong></summary>